Health Indicator Report of Diabetes (Diagnosed) Prevalence

 DenominatorNumber of adult (18 and older) New Mexico respondents who responded to the BRFSS within the survey year.

 Other ObjectivesThere are 16 major Healthy People 2020 objectives for diabetes.
-Diabetes objectives D-5 to D-14 are about self-management and care behaviors among those with diagnosed diabetes.
-Objective D-15 is "Increase the proportion of people with diabetes whose condition has been diagnosed". (www.healthypeople.gov/2020/topicsobjectives2020/objectiveslist.aspx?topicId=8)
+Diabetes objectives D-5 to D-14 are about self-management and care behaviors among those with diagnosed diabetes. (www.healthypeople.gov/2020/topicsobjectives2020/objectiveslist.aspx?topicId=8)

 How Do We Compare With the U.S.?Generally, both New Mexico and the U.S. prevalence have remained similar since the mid-1990s.
 The graph shows trends of increasing prevalence since 2000 for NM and the US.
 Although the recent New Mexico rates appear to be slightly higher, the NM and US rates are statistically similar.

 What Is Being Done?The NM Department of Health Diabetes Prevention and Control Program (DPCP) works with health care providers and community partners, agencies and coalitions to provide multiple diabetes prevention and management services and programs.
-Services and programs include: professional development trainings and resources for diabetes prevention and management; the National Diabetes Prevention Program (National DPP), a proven community-based physical activity and nutrition intervention to prevent or delay diabetes in persons at high risk; community resources to help people manage their diabetes through skill building, such as Kitchen Creations cooking schools; and health system interventions to improve disease management indicators such as blood glucose, blood pressure, and cholesterol.
-The DPCP and its partners conduct education campaigns about prediabetes and diabetes and support built environment improvements so people at risk for or with diabetes can be physically active.
+Services and programs include: professional development trainings and resources for diabetes prevention and management; the National Diabetes Prevention Program (National DPP), a proven community-based physical activity and nutrition intervention to prevent or delay diabetes in persons at high risk; community resources to help people manage their diabetes through skill building, such as the Chronic Disease Self-Management and Diabetes Self-Management Education Programs; Kitchen Creations cooking schools; and health system disease management interventions that improve blood glucose, blood pressure, and cholesterol.
+The DPCP provides education, information, and resources about prediabetes and diabetes, particularly to health care providers, to increase screening, testing and referral to prevention and management programs.
+This includes a centralized referral and data system that helps providers easily make referrals to the above programs.
+DPCP?s partners support built environment improvements so people at risk for or with diabetes can be physically active and initiatives that increase access to healthy foods.
+Both are essential components of effective population-based diabetes prevention and control.
 The DPCP consults with populations that are disproportionately affected by diabetes and/or those that serve them to develop programs and services that are culturally appropriate for these populations.